 The 2026 Annual Barbara A. Hanawalt Public Lecture will feature Dr. Peter Weller (University of California, Los Angeles).
-He will speak on Classical-Medieval-Renaissance art's relationship to modern film.
-After acting as the original "Robocop," (1987), Dr. Weller went on to earn his Ph.D. in art history from UCLA.
+He will speak on Renaissance narrative art's relationship to modern film, covering the works of Giotto, Caravaggio, and Storaro.
+After acting as the original "RoboCop" in the famous 1987 film, Dr. Weller went on to earn his Ph.D. in art history from UCLA.

-The following day, Dr. Weller will host a film screening of Ivans Xtc and Q+A at Studio 35 movie theater in Columbus.
+The following day, Dr. Weller will host a film screening of Ivans Xtc and a Q+A at Studio 35 Cinema and Draftouse in Columbus.
+Ticket information for this film screening is coming soon.

-A link for free tickets is coming soon.
+A link for free tickets to this lecture is coming soon.
 Join our mailing list for future notifications.

 This event is free and open to the public.
 Admission to the CMA is free on Thursday evenings.
 Co-hosted by the Center for Medieval and Renaissance Studies and the Humanities Institute.